By Tori Galatro

 It’s difficult for us to know just how important these factors are when judging the speed of child language learning against the speed of adult language learning.
 Whatever the primary factor, there are so many advantages to learning languages as a child that it would be a shame not to take advantage of those critical years.

-To learn more about how you can enroll your preschooler in a fully immersive bilingual environment, where they can learn languages naturally, visit Tessa International School in Hoboken.
+To learn more about how you can enroll your child in a fully immersive bilingual environment, where they can learn languages naturally, visit Tessa International School in Hoboken.